threefoldfoundation/info_sdk/src/evdc/evdc_monitoring_local.md

 # Monitor K8s clusters Locally using Lens IDE
 TODO GEERT
-- explain what is lens ide , what can it monitor, what's the use / what can it monitor.
+- intro: explain what is lens ide , what can it monitor, what's the use / what can it monitor.
-- explain requirements
+- requirement: explain requirements
-- explain how to set up steps
+- getting started: explain how to set up / deploy steps (steps)
+- use case: give an example of a monitoring use case once user has a lens ide (steps)

 ---------------